Marshall Fine: Career

 As a contributing editor for Cigar Aficionado magazine, he has written more than 40 cover stories since 2009.
 Among his cover story subjects were Jay-Z, Arnold Schwarzenegger, Brad Paisley, Sylvester Stallone, Sean Combs, Jeff Bridges, Stanley Tucci and Jeremy Irons.

 He helped create and hosted the Journal-News Film Club at the Jacob Burns Film Center in Pleasantville, NY, from 2001-2004.
 Fine subsequently created, produced and hosted the Emelin Film Club at the Emelin Theater in Mamaroneck, NY, from 2005-2014.
 He hosted the Thalia Film Club at Symphony Space on Manhattan's Upper West Side from 2010-14.

 He was named critic-in-residence at The Picture House Regional Film Center in Pelham, NY, in 2014, where he produced and hosted The Picture House Film Club until his retirement in May 2021.
 From March 2020, the film club moved online because of the coronavirus pandemic.
 Prior to his retirement, he hosted screenings of more than 400 films at the four venues.
 He received the Harold Lloyd Lifetime Achievement Award from The Picture House in 2021.

 He served as an adjunct professor of journalism at Purchase College, SUNY, for the 2020-21 academic year.

+An exhibit of his photography, "Natural & Unnatural," was shown at the Ossining Public Library Gallery in January 2023.

+His novel, "The Autumn of Ruth Winters," was a Kindle best-seller after it was released by Lake Union Publishing in November 2024.
+His second novel, "Hemlock Lane," was released in November 2025.

 On July 16, 2012, he provoked anger when he posted the first negative review of The Dark Knight Rises.
 His review was posted on review site Rotten Tomatoes and within minutes, started receiving hateful comments and death threats.
 Rotten Tomatoes had to remove the link to his review and temporarily disable comments on reviews for the movie.
 When asked about the situation in an interview, he said "It's part of the job."